 Our business and affairs are managed under the direction of our board of directors.
-We currently have nine directors.
+We currently have eight directors.
 Our board of directors may establish the authorized number of directors from time to time by resolution.
-In accordance with our fifteenth amended and restated certificate of incorporation that will be in effect following the completion of this offering, our board of directors will be divided into three classes with staggered three-year terms.
+In accordance with our fourteenth amended and restated certificate of incorporation currently in effect and our fifteenth amended and restated certificate of incorporation that will be in effect following the completion of this offering, our board of directors is and will be divided into three classes with staggered three-year terms.
 Each director serves until the election and qualification of successor directors at the annual meeting of stockholders, or until the director's earlier removal, resignation or death.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-Our directors will be divided among the three classes as follows:
+Our directors are divided among the three classes as follows:

-- the Class I directors are Doug Doerfler, Yasir Al-Wakeel and Rekha Hemrajani, whose terms will expire at our 2022 annual meeting of stockholders; - the Class II directors are Art Mandell and Stanley Erck, whose terms will expire at our 2023 annual meeting of stockholders; and - the Class III directors are Will Brooke, John Johnston, J. Stark Thompson and Richard Douglas, PhD, whose terms will expire at our 2021 annual meeting of stockholders.
+- the Class I directors are Doug Doerfler and Ron Holtz, whose terms will expire at our 2022 annual meeting of stockholders; - the Class II directors are Art Mandell and Stanley Erck, whose terms will expire at our 2023 annual meeting of stockholders; and - the Class III directors are Will Brooke, John Johnston, J. Stark Thompson and Richard Douglas, PhD, whose terms will expire at our 2024 annual meeting of stockholders.

+We expect that any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one third of the directors.
 The division of our board of directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control.